-It’s an economic truth, universally acknowledged, that innovation is at the core of most successful businesses.**

-  It’s an economic truth, universally acknowledged, that innovation is at the

-  core of most successful businesses.
-This is of course, easier said than

-  done, which is why centres of incubations are so necessary in fostering it.

-  Ireland can proudly boast six bio-incubation facilities, 16 Institute of

-  Technology and 30 campus innovation hubs, all contributing to making this

-  country one of the globe’s most exciting places for both research and

-  development, and in which to do business.
+Actually being innovative, however, is easier said than done.
+Which is why centres of incubations are so necessary.
+Ireland can proudly boast nine university incubation centres, six university bio incubation centres and 15 Institute of Technology incubation centres, all contributing to making this country one of the globe’s most exciting places for both research and development, and in which to do business.

 At the heart of all this, you’ll find NovaUCD.
-Located on the campus of

-  University College Dublin, this state-of-the-art facility, which opened its

-  doors in the lovingly restored 18th century Merville House in 2003, wants

-  exciting new ventures, visionary entrepreneurs and most importantly big

-  ideas.
-What it offers is an extensive business support programme for the

-  client companies based there, with advice, seminars and workshops, plus

-  access to NovaUCD’s extensive network investors, researchers and business
+Located on the campus of University College Dublin, this state-of-the-art facility, which opened its doors in the lovingly restored 18th century Merville House in 2003, wants exciting new ventures, visionary entrepreneurs and most importantly, big ideas.
+What it offers is an extensive business support programme for the client companies based there, with advice, seminars and workshops, plus access to NovaUCD’s extensive network investors, researchers and business leaders.

-  leaders.

-  The centre came about via a unique public-private partnership, with six

-  private sector sponsors contributing 75% of the €10 million raised to

-  develop the first two phases of the complex.
-Additional funding for

-  facilities and equipment to accommodate biotechnology start-up companies to

-  the tune of €1.3 million came via Enterprise Ireland and UCD.
+The centre came about via a unique public-private partnership, with six private sector sponsors contributing 75% of the €10 million raised to develop the first two phases of the complex.
+Additional funding for facilities and equipment to accommodate biotechnology start-up companies to the tune of €1.3 million came via Enterprise Ireland and UCD.

 It’s the support programme that NovaUCD makes it so attractive to startups.

-  There’s the possibility of collaborating with UCD college researchers for

-  one, as well as the advice available on topics from business plan

-  development, grant and funding applications, introduction to potential

-  investors and advisors and the opportunity to participate in UCD internship

-  programmes.
-If they need specific advice, there’s a host of resident experts

-  there to guide them, with legal advice available from Arthur Cox Solicitors,

-  finance and tax information from Deloitte and banking and finance planning

-  from AIB Bank.
+There’s the possibility of collaborating with UCD college researchers for one, as well as the advice available on topics from business plan development, grant and funding applications, introduction to potential investors and advisers and the opportunity to participate in UCD internship programmes.
+If they need specific advice, there’s a host of resident experts there to guide them, with legal advice available from Arthur Cox Solicitors, finance and tax information from Deloitte and banking and finance planning from AIB Bank.

-  UCD outlines its four innovation themes thusly: inspiring creative and

-  innovative graduates; putting knowledge to work through applied research;

-  partnering with industry and the public sector, and growing and supporting
+UCD outlines its four innovation themes thusly: inspiring creative and innovative graduates; putting knowledge to work through applied research; partnering with industry and the public sector, and growing and supporting new business.

-  new business.
 NovaUCD is doing all of this and more.
 Expect great things.